COURSE

 • Duty 13 – Maintain own wellbeing and personal development via training or supervision.

 Apprentices will be allocated a qualified tutor to support the full completion of the apprenticeship and prepare them for the end-point assessment (sometimes 2 tutors will be required at different times for teaching different elements).
-The tutor will undertake engaging and interactive teaching, learning and support sessions with the apprentice on a regular basis (at least every 4-5 weeks) remotely via Zoom or in the workplace if appropriate to conduct teaching, learning and assessments.
+The tutor will undertake engaging and interactive teaching, learning and support sessions with the apprentice on a regular basis (at least every 4-5 weeks), either remotely via Microsoft Teams or in the workplace if appropriate, to conduct teaching, learning and assessments.
 These will be planned with the apprentice and employer.

-The tutor will manage a portfolio of evidence using an online system called OneFile and give regular updates about progress.
-Apprentices can contact their tutor in-between visits to discuss any aspect of their qualification and will be able to access their online portfolio 24/7.
+The tutor will manage a portfolio of evidence using an online electronic system called OneFile and give regular updates about progress.
+Apprentices can contact their tutor in between visits to discuss any aspect of their qualification and will be able to access their online portfolio 24/7.

 Learning Outcomes: